-A long time prominent player in Gate productions, Dublin actor Owen Roe is excited about playing a part in the theatre’s new venture.
+A long-time prominent player in Gate productions, Dublin actor Owen Roe is delighted to have played a part in this new chapter of the theatre’s story.
 In the early nineties, he played Tybalt in Romeo and Juliet, and has since played immense characters there like Shelley Levene in Glengarry Glen Ross and Big Daddy in Cat on a Hot Tin Roof.
 “I was jammy,” he laughs.
 His first encounter with the Gate was when his parents took him to see Hugh Leonard’s Da when he was thirteen.
-“They weren’t great theatre goers but we did go to the odd play.
+“They weren’t great theatre-goers but we did go to the odd play.
 My father was a truck driver and my mother worked in a biscuit factory so they were kind of working class in that respect but they weren’t intimidated, but it would have to be a comedy or something light-hearted or sentimental.”

 The theatre has launched the careers of dozens of legendary actors, Orson Welles and Micheal Gambon amongst them

 The Gate, Roe says, is the theatre in which he feels the most comfortable.
 “The people there are great, the staff are great.
 You know where the stage door is at the box office?
 I get a slight thrill every time the door slams behind me and I’m in for the night to do a show.
 You kinda feel like nobody can touch you.
 It’s a weird sensation but it’s a very comforting sound, you just feel like you’re home.”